abhinav/git-spice/doc/reference.md

 Continue an interrupted operation

-This command continues an ongoing git-spice operation that was interrupted by a Git rebase action.
+Continues an ongoing git-spice operation interrupted by a git rebase after all conflicts have been resolved.
-Without an ongoing git-spice operation, this is equivalent to 'git rebase --continue'.

-For example, if 'gs upstack restack' encounters a conflict, resolve the conflict and run 'gs rebase continue'
-(or its shorthand 'gs rbc') to continue the operation.
+For example, if 'gs upstack restack' gets interrupted because a conflict arises during the rebase, you can resolve the conflict and run 'gs rebase continue' (or its shorthand 'gs rbc') to continue the operation.

+The command can be used in place of 'git rebase --continue' even if a git-spice operation is not currently in progress.

 ## gs rebase abort